usri/Comprehensive-Document-Translator/isolateddeployment/README.md

 6. Use the **Subnet** pull-down menu to select the **ServerFarm** Subnet then click **Connect**.

 #### 4.1.4&nbsp;&nbsp;Function App Configuration
-1. At the Your deployment is complete screen click on **Go to resource**.
+1. In the Azure Portal search box enter the name of the previously created **Function App** then once it is found click on it.
 2. At the **[Function App Name]** blade under **Settings** click on **Configuration**.
 3. In the **Right-Pane** under **Application settings** click on **+ New application setting**.
 4. At the **Add/Edit application setting** enter the following then click **OK**: